MaxDeBy/toolscript-docs/SelectSpot.md

 |Correct Frame|Boolean|The ID of the frame that should be played when the spot is clicked.|✓|-|
 |Wrong Frame|Boolean|The ID of the frame that should be played when the wrong spot is clicked.|✓|-|

-> Note: There will never be a parameter with the type `undefined`.

 ### Examples:
 #### Example #1: Prompt the player to click a spot on (20,30) with an offset of 10 pixels.
 If the player clicks on that spot, frame '2' will be played.
 Otherwise frame '3' will be played.
 ```